-- a maximum 'height of building' height range of 14m to 49m; and - a maximum FSR of 2.1:1; and - allowance for enclosed private balconies (having a combined total area of not greater than 465sqm) to be excluded from the calculation of GFA and FSR. - Require a minimum of 1,970sqm of non-residential floor space in the future development on the land; and - Require the preparation of a site specific DCP to address built form and urban design matters prior to any development consent being granted; and - Require the design excellence provisions of the PLEP 2011 (pending Harmonisation LEP) to apply to the site.
+- a maximum 'height of building' height range of 14m to 49m; and - a maximum FSR of 2.1:1; and - allowance for enclosed private balconies (having a combined total area of not greater than 465sqm) to be excluded from the calculation of GFA and FSR. - Require a minimum of 1,970sqm of non-residential floor space in the future development on the land; and - Require the preparation of a site specific DCP to make provision for the preparation of a site-specific DCP to address built form, urban design matter, tree canopy and green cover prior to any development consent being granted; and - Require the design excellence provisions of the PLEP 2011 (pending Harmonisation LEP) to apply to the site.